-In advance of the book’s November 8th release, William is sharing four of his wonder foods—apples, celery, ginger, and honey—exclusively with us.
+Now, William is sharing four of his wonder foods—apples, celery, ginger, and honey—with us.
 Below, he breaks down what makes them so powerful (don’t expect the reasons to be familiar), which ailments (from anxiety to Lyme disease, adrenal fatigue, and brain fog) to target with each food, along with favorite recipes for incorporating all four into your diet.

 Medical Medium Life-Changing Foods